raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 ### verifying finite-state recognizers

 It's all very well to _say_ that a description recognizes binary numbers (or have any other expectation for it, really).
-But how do we have confidence that the finite-state recognzer we describe recognzes the language what we think it recognizes?
+But how do we have confidence that the finite-state recognizer we describe recognizes the language what we think it recognizes?

 There are formal ways to prove things about recognizers, and there is the informal technique of writing tests we can run.
 Since we're emphasizing working code, we'll write tests.